 Wanaka Ski Fields

-There are actually 4 different ski fields within a 40 minutes from Wanaka town: Cardrona Alpine Resort, Treble Cone, the Snow Farm, and Soho Basin.
-Another two ski fields are located closer to Queenstown just over an hour’s drive away: Coronet Peak, and The Remarkables.
-These 6 ski fields are the most accessible from Wanaka and easily visited on a day trip.
+There are actually 4 different ski fields within 40 minutes from Wanaka town: Cardrona Alpine Resort, Treble Cone, the Snow Farm, and Soho Basin.
+Another two ski fields are located closer to Queenstown, just over an hour’s drive away: Coronet Peak, and The Remarkables.
+These 6 ski fields are the most accessible from Wanaka and easily reached on a day trip.

 Below, I’ve included specific info on each ski field.
 You’ll find info on how to reach each ski field from Wanaka, the prices for lift tickets, features of the ski field, and more!